anijs/anijs.wiki.repository/How-use-it_.md

     <p data-anijs="if: click, on:h1, do: pulse animated, to:h2"></p>
 ```

+That's all!

-That's all! but you can play with anijs sentence a lot of more, keep looking around this site, you'll find more details and more examples, more versatility for amaze, and a lot of fun in the meantime.
+Nevertheless, you can play with anijs sentence a lot of more, keep looking around this site, you'll find more details, examples and versatility.
+You'll find a lot of fun!